get-convex/workflow/README.md

 The first step is to define a workflow using `workflow.define()`.
 This function is designed to feel like a Convex action but with a few restrictions:

-1. The workflow must declare an argument validator.
+1. The workflow can optionally declare an argument validator.
 2. The workflow runs in the background, so it can't return a value.
 3. The workflow must be _deterministic_, so it should implement most of its logic by calling out to other Convex functions.
 We will be lifting some of these restrictions over time by implementing `Math.random()`, `Date.now()`, and `fetch` within our workflow environment.
+4. Workflows can't return values.
+You can always call out to a mutation from a workflow to write out some final results.

 ```ts
 // convex/index.ts